We're guessing NBC's "The Office" and FOX's

 "Breaking Bad" before, and last season was the show's best.

-supporting dramatic actor category for "Breaking Bad," setting up a dogfight of
+the supporting dramatic actor category for "Breaking Bad," setting up a dogfight

-a race with Peter Dinklage, last year's winner for "Game of
+of a race with Peter Dinklage, last year's winner

-Thrones."
-Michael Pitt also deserves to be nominated in the
+for "Game of Thrones."
+Michael Pitt also deserves to be

 "American Horror Story" will have a big showing in the movie or miniseries